-Sentence or Sentance: Correct Spelling Explained with Examples
+Sentence or Sentance: Learn the Correct Spelling Fast

 Have you ever been confused while writing whether it is sentence or sentance?
 This is one of the most common spelling mistakes among English learners, students, and even fluent writers.
 The reason is simple: both words sound almost identical when spoken, but only one is correct in English writing.